cdrake0924/QUASAR/README.md

 `QUASAR` is a remote rendering system that represents scene views using pixel-aligned quads, enabling temporally consistent and bandwidth-adaptive streaming for high-quality, real-time visualization on thin clients.

-This repository provides baseline implementations of many common remote rendering systems, designed to support and accelerate research in the field.
-It includes a custom deferred rendering engine with support for PBR materials, dynamic lighting, and shadows, a scene loader compatible with GLTF, OBJ, and FBX formats, and multiple reprojection techniques including [ATW](https://developers.meta.com/horizon/blog/asynchronous-timewarp-examined/), [MeshWarp](https://dl.acm.org/doi/10.1145/253284.253292), [QuadStream](https://jozef.hladky.de/projects/QS/), and [QUASAR](https://github.com/quasar-gfx/QUASAR).
+This repository provides baseline implementations of components commonly used in remote rendering systems, designed to support and accelerate research in the field.
+It includes custom forward and deferred rendering engines with PBR materials, dynamic lighting, and shadows, along with a scene loader compatible with GLTF/GLB, OBJ, and FBX formats, and video and depth streaming from framebuffers.

+The project also integrates several reprojection techniques, including [ATW](https://developers.meta.com/horizon/blog/asynchronous-timewarp-examined/), [MeshWarp](https://dl.acm.org/doi/10.1145/253284.253292), [QuadStream](https://jozef.hladky.de/projects/QS/), and [QUASAR](https://quasar-gfx.github.io/), all of which can run in real time, with most supporting WiFi streaming.

-We also provide an OpenXR-based implementation for Meta Quest VR headsets, which can be found [here](https://github.com/quasar-gfx/QUASAR-client).
+Additionally, an OpenXR-based client for Meta Quest VR headsets is available [here](https://github.com/quasar-gfx/QUASAR-client).

-**Note:** This codebase is a research prototype and is not fully optimized.
+**Note:** `QUASAR` is an active research prototype, so expect API changes, unoptimized code, bugs, and missing features.
 Contributions are welcome!

 ## Documentation